tauri-apps/tauri-docs/docs/manual/distribution/sign-macos.md

 We first define the environment variables we listed above as Secrets on GitHub.

 :::note
-You can view <a href="https://docs.github.com/en/actions/reference/encrypted-secrets">this guide</a> to learn about GitHub secrets.
+You can view [this guide][Encrypted Secrets] to learn about GitHub secrets.
 :::

 Once we have established the GitHub Secrets, we create a GitHub publish workflow in `.github/workflows/main.yml`: